zilliztech/GPTCache/README.md

 ![GPTCache Struct](doc/GPTCacheStructure.png)

-- View, the user interface layer:
+- **Adapter**: The user interface to adapt different LLM model requests to the GPT cache protocol.
     - [x]  Support OpenAI chatGPT API
-    - [ ]  Support for other LLMs, such as Google Bard, Anthropic and LLaMa.
+    - [ ]  Support for other LLMs, such as Hugging Face Hub, Anthropic, and self-hosted models like LLaMa.
-- Pre-processing, extract the key information from the request:
+- **Pre-processor**: Extracts the key information from the request and preprocess
-    - Obtain the last message from the request using `pre_embedding.py#last_content`
+    - [x]  Apply user-defined preprocessing logic.
-    - Obtain the session context (TODO)
+- **Context Buffer**: Maintains session context.
+    - [x] Store conversation windows.
+    - [x] Store conversation summary.
+    - [x] Store prompts.
-- Embedding, Embed the text into a vector for similarity search:
+- **Encoder**: Embed the text into a dense vector for similarity search:
     - [x]  Use [towhee](https://towhee.io/) with the paraphrase-albert-small-v2 model for English and uer/albert-base-chinese-cluecorpussmall for Chinese.
     - [x]  Use the OpenAI embedding API.
     - [x]  Keep the text as a string without any changes.
     - [ ]  Use the [cohere](https://docs.cohere.ai/reference/embed) embedding API.
     - [ ]  Support [Hugging Face](https://huggingface.co/) embedding API.
-- Cache manager, which includes searching, saving, or evicting data.
+- **Cache manager**: which includes searching, saving, or evicting data.
 Additional storage support will be added in the future, and contributions are welcome:
     - Scalar store:
         - [x]  Use [SQLite](https://sqlite.org/docs.html).
         - [ ]  Use [PostgreSQL](https://www.postgresql.org/).